pporche87/front-end-development/README.md

 ### Intermediate Front-End Development Projects

 * Build a Random Quote Machine

+Instead of building a random quote machine, I built a random tarot card generator.
+I used the first 22 cards in the Osho Zen Tarot deck to set up my data, and included the first sentence description as well as an image of the card.

 * Show the Local Weather
 * Build a Wikipedia Viewer
 * Use the Twitch.tv JSON API